Zanana-med/Born2BeRoot/README.md

 You wanna pass the 42 Born2BeRoot Project **DO YOU ??**

-So we're going into the main PDF subject, and every time we find a keyword or any scary word that we don't face everyday !
+So we're going into the main PDF subject, and every time we find a keyword or any scary word we don't face everyday!
 We gonna take our time to understand it and know how to work with it.
 Part per Part of the PDF until we finish the whole project ✅

 # <u>Let's start !</u>